 I talked with strangers around downtown Portland to determine if they were a local or not.
 If they were a local, I would ask them what their favorite part around the Park Blocks (in downtown Portland, Oregon) was, and if they were not a local, then I would not ask them this question.
 I let them know that I was creating a local map, featuring locals’ favorite spots.
 I paid locals $1.00 in compensation for sharing with me their favorite local spot.
 I created a map, featuring all of the spots around the Park Blocks.
 Locals were given the map for free, and non-locals had to pay $2.00.
 Both locals and non-locals were notified about the varying price difference.
 I asked a few people if I could take a photo with them or of them, with the map.
 This project considered the social and capitalistic social power structures and privileges that come with being a local or non-local in the world.

-Nola Hanson is an artist and organizer living and working in New York City.
-Their interdisciplinary practice uses movement, sound, object-making, and performance to mobilize critical interventions that center the role of embodiment in contemporary social systems.
+Nola Hanson is an artist living and working in New York city.
+Their interdisciplinary practice mobilizes critical interventions that center the role of embodiment in social systems.

-Nola is the founder of The Trans Boxing Collective, a trans-led organization that facilitates TGNC access to the sport of boxing through an interdisciplinary and socially engaged approach.
+Nola is the founder of The Trans Boxing Collective, a trans-led organization and collaborative social practice project that facilitates inclusive and accessible boxing training for trans, gender non-conforming, and non-binary (T/GNC/NB) people.
 They received their BFA in Painting, Drawing, and Art Criticism from the University of Wisconsin-Milwaukee in 2014, and is currently an MFA candidate in the Art and Social Practice program at Portland State University.

 Tia Kramer is a site specific performance artist, educator and social choreographer interested in gestures and actions of human connection in the everyday.
 She creates experiences and events that prioritize empathy and engage participants in collective self reflection.